defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 ## Who is responsible

-Your team is responsible for implementing and running Secure by Design.
+Everyone on your team is responsible for keeping your technology or service secure.
+However, you need to appoint a Senior Responsible Owner (SRO).

-You need to appoint a Senior Responsible Officer (SRO) to be accountable for Secure by Design.
+If you do not have an SRO, someone in your team needs to take on the role.
+For example, your product or service owner.

-Your SRO needs to be someone with authority and experience in risk management, for example a product or service owner.
+Your SRO needs to be someone with experience in risk management.
 If you do not have someone suitable, your project sponsor can be your SRO.

 SROs are usually supported by security and delivery leads.
-If you do not have anyone on your team with cyber security experience, you need to fill that role.

 ## Get your team involved